UK Index Funds – A Guide for expats

 What is a market index?

-A market index is a collection of shares grouped to represent a section of the stock market.
+It all starts with a market index.
+This is a collection of shares grouped to represent a section of the stock market.

 The most famous example being the S&P500, which tracks the biggest 500 publicly traded companies in the US.
 The equivalent in the UK is the FTSE100.